Press "Enter" to skip to content

 Fat consumption is also necessary for the intake of fat-soluble vitamins A, D, E and K. Although these vitamins can be stored in the body, if fat is not consumed for a long time, the body will be deprived of these vitamins.

-On the other hand, foods produced by deep frying cause the individual to consume high-fat levels.
-Therefore, caution should be exercised in the consumption of such foods.
+On the other hand, foods produced by deep frying cause the individual to ingest high levels of fat.
+Therefore, caution should be taken in the consumption of such foods.
+It may be logical to minimize the consumption of foods cooked by frying.

 It has been suggested that erucic acid, one of the fatty acids, causes heart lubrication.
 Therefore, the consumption of rapeseed oil containing high erucic acid is not recommended.

 Trans fatty acids are isomers of unsaturated fatty acids.
 Unsaturated fatty acids are usually present in foods in cis form.
 Fatty acids in trans form have a 25-30oC higher melting point than their isomers, cis forms and their solubility is lower than in the cis form.
-Trans fatty acids are usually formed during processing.
+Trans fatty acids generally increase as a result of intensive food processing, especially high heat treatment.

 Importance of Cholesterol for Health and Nutrition